 - Audit Checklist Preparation

-We assist to create an information base for future audits and record data for future references, ensuring that the audit is conducted in a systematic and comprehensive manner.
+We create an information base for future audits and record data for future references, ensuring that the audit is conducted in a systematic and comprehensive manner.

 - Audit Execution

 Understanding the business process requirements, we review all the essential documents as per scope and interview the auditees.
 A set of questionnaires is sent to the auditees and we perform testing of controls to check the inadequacies.
 We collect evidence for control implementation and testing.

 Upon the executionof the audit, we produce our concise report as per our findings that describes our observations, risks and recommendations in detail.
 The report and the findings is then communicated to the stakeholders, presenting the finds to the management via an executive summary